Chennu/TrialsGuider/PRIVACY_POLICY.md

 If you feel that I am not abiding by this privacy policy, you should contact me immediately via email at **trialsguider@gmail.com**

+***
+“THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE, AND IS FOR INFORMATIONAL AND EDUCATIONAL PURPOSES ONLY, AND IS NOT A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE, TREATMENT OR DIAGNOSIS.
+CALL YOUR DOCTOR TO RECEIVE MEDICAL ADVICE.
+IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY, PLEASE DIAL 911.”

 [<- Back to README](README.md)